lmangani/videoparquet/README.md

 > ⚠️ **This is just a fun experiment in using video platforms as data storage.
 Not for production use.

-> **No external dependencies.** Uses [PyAV](https://github.com/PyAV-Org/PyAV) with bundled FFmpeg libraries.
-No `ffmpeg` binary required.

-## Why?
+### Parquet to Video?
+Just.. why?

-Because its fun and you can upload and keep terabytes of videos files around for free.
+* Because its fun and you can upload and keep terabytes of videos files around for free
+* Video codecs are surprisingly good at compressing structured numerical data

-Your data becomes a video smaller than the original.
-Videos are boring, nobody looks. 🎉
+* Your data becomes a video and videos are boring, nobody looks for data there 🎉

-*(Also: video codecs are surprisingly good at compressing structured numerical data.)*

 ## Benchmark